software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Once we have successfully setup the Lombok library, we can start using it in our classes.
 Lombok generates boilerplate code for classes using a set of [annotations](https://projectlombok.org/features/).
 For example, the [@Getter](https://projectlombok.org/features/GetterSetter) annotation generates getters and the [@Setter](https://projectlombok.org/features/GetterSetter) annotation setters for the class.
 We also need an empty constructor for Entity classes.
 We can use the [@NoArgsConstructor](https://projectlombok.org/features/constructor) annotation for this.

-Here's an example of using these annotations on the `Message` class:
+Here's an example of using these annotations on a `Message` class:

 ```java
 @Entity